-For the second year, the Native Youth Business Plan Competition is making it possible for Native youth to develop skills, cultivate new ideas, and connect with Native leaders for support in turning those ideas into businesses.
+The Native Youth Business Plan Competition provides opportunities for Native youth to develop skills, cultivate new ideas, and connect with Native leaders for support in turning those ideas into businesses.

-The 2021 event builds on the success of the 2020 Native Youth Business Plan Competition and is a collaboration among First Nations, American Indigenous Business Leaders, and The National Center for American Indian Enterprise Development (NCAIED).
+The 2021 event built on the success of the 2020 Native Youth Business Plan Competition and was a collaboration among First Nations, American Indigenous Business Leaders, and The National Center for American Indian Enterprise Development (NCAIED).

 - 1st place – $2,500

 - High School: Sovereign Schools (Fresh Fix Restaurant)

 - College: Navajo Technical University (Early Dawn Coffee)

 - University: University of New Mexico (Maize the Experience)

 The Native Youth Business Plan Competition was designed to help Native students increase their knowledge and enhance their business, entrepreneurial, and academic skills to prepare them for business and entrepreneurship opportunities in the future.

 The competition provides an educational experience for students by learning the process of creating and presenting a business plan.
 It also simulates the real-world experience of entrepreneurs seeking start-up funds.

 The competition is ideal for Native students who: